avinabsingh/smart-healthcare-system/README.md

 ## Software Design

+### Design Philosophy (Summary)

+The Smart Healthcare Management System was designed with long-term maintainability, scalability, and clear separation of responsibilities in mind.
+A layered Client–Server architecture combined with the MVC pattern was selected to minimize tight coupling between components and allow independent development of frontend, backend, and database layers.

+Security and modularity were treated as core design priorities rather than afterthoughts.
+JWT-based authentication and role-based access control (RBAC) ensure secure and stateless user management, while Docker containerization guarantees consistent deployment environments and future cloud readiness.

+This architectural approach enables easier debugging, feature expansion, and integration of future modules such as analytics dashboards, mobile applications, or third-party healthcare systems.

+---

 ### System Architecture
 ![System Architecture](docs/design/architecture.png)

-The Smart Healthcare Management System follows a Layered Client–Server Architecture combined with the MVC pattern to ensure clear separation between presentation, business logic, and data layers.
-JWT-based authentication and role-based access control were implemented to provide secure and scalable user management for Patients, Doctors, and Admins.
-The system is containerized using Docker and designed with modular principles to support maintainability, extensibility, and future cloud deployment.
+The system follows a Layered Client–Server architecture combined with the MVC pattern to enforce clear separation between the presentation, business logic, and data layers.
+This structure minimizes tight coupling between components, improving maintainability and enabling independent development of frontend and backend modules.
+JWT-based authentication and role-based access control (RBAC) were implemented to ensure secure, stateless, and scalable user management for Patients, Doctors, and Admins.
+Additionally, Docker containerization and modular backend structuring were adopted to maintain environment consistency, simplify deployment, and support future scalability and cloud integration.

 ### Technology Stack Overview